hasura/graphql-engine/server/bench-wrk/Readme.md

   - Number of open connections can be set using argument `--connections CONNECTIONS`, or environmental variable `HASURA_BENCH_CONNECTIONS`
   - Duration of tests can be controlled using argument `--duration DURATION`, or environmental variable `HASURA_BENCH_CONNECTIONS`
   - If plots should not have to be shown at the end of benchmarks, use argument `--skip-plots`
   - The Hasura GraphQL Engine to which resuls should be pushed can be specified using argument `--results-hge-url HGE_URL`, or environmental variable `HASURA_BENCH_RESULTS_HGE_URL`.
+By default the launched (non-"remote") graphql-engine will be used, and its data stored in `test_output/sportsdb_data`.
 The admin secret for this GraphQL engine can be specified using environmental variable `HASURA_BENCH_RESULTS_HGE_ADMIN_SECRET`.

 ### Work directory ###
 - The files used by Postgres docker containers, logs of Hasura GraphQL engines run with `cabal run`, and other stuff are stored in the work directory.
-- Storing data volumes of Postgres docker containers in the work directory helps in avoiding database setup time for benchmarks after the first time setup.
+- Storing data volumes of Postgres docker containers in the work directory (`test_output` by default) helps in avoiding database setup time for benchmarks after the first time setup.
 - The logs of Hasura GraphQL engines (when they are run using `cabal run`) are stored in files *hge.log* and *remote\_hge.log*

 ### Default settings ###